FRBCesab/worldpa/README.md

 devtools::install_github("frbcesab/worldpa", build_vignettes = TRUE)
 ```

-**Note:** Build the vignette only if you already have stored the token.
+:warning: **Note:** Build the vignette only if you already have stored the token.

 Getting started